 If you don’t have an event, you can always hit up the bar on Saturdays.
 They have a fun cocktail menu that mixes the traditional cocktails with BHD spirits.
 They also offer tours, where you can learn how that belly-warming whiskey is made!

-Rhonda, thank you for hospitality.
-Thank you for taking the time to share your story with us and make us a drink (or two) ????.
+Rhonda, thank you for the hospitality.
+Thank you for taking the time to share your story with us and make us a drink (or two).
 Mostly, thank you for being a pioneering woman and inspiration- cheers to you Rhonda!